Amar9nani/Vendor-Management-App/README.md

 5. **Delete Vendor:** The application allows users to delete vendors after confirming the action, providing a safeguard against accidental deletions.

-## Installation and Setup

-1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Configure the database connection in the backend.
-4. Start the backend server.
-5. Navigate to the frontend directory.
-6. Start the frontend server.

 ## Future Enhancements

 - Implement role-based access control for different user roles.
 - Add search functionality to quickly find vendors.
 - Improve UI/UX design for better user experience.

-## Contributors

-This project was developed by [Your Name].

-## License

-This project is licensed under the [MIT License](LICENSE).